tresul03/The-Haynes-Shockley-Experiment-/README.md

 Up until now, the probability of a particle travelling in either x-direction has been equal upon each coin toss.
 If that probability were skewed, then the final position of each particle would be alligned towards a certain direction.
 Since $v$ is in the positive x-direction, we can increase the probability of the particle moving towards the right in the simulation.

-Further, we can introduce a probability of decay, where each particle has a non-zero chance of being remvoed from the system.
+Further, we can introduce a probability of decay, where each particle has a non-zero chance of being removed from the system.
 Note that by "system", I mean a distribution produced by a random-walk simulation.

+I'll explain these concepts further, but perhaps I should demonstrate what I mean by means of displaying the improved simulation first: